-OVERVIEW: The Arnold and Mabel Beckman Foundation promotes research and scholarship in chemistry and the life sciences through programs aimed at elementary school students, college students majoring in a life science field, and beginning faculty in higher education who show potential for advancing the state of knowledge in chemistry and the life sciences.
+OVERVIEW: The Arnold and Mabel Beckman Foundation promotes research and scholarship in chemistry and the life sciences through programs aimed at elementary school students, college students majoring in life sciences, and beginning faculty in higher education who show potential.

 IP TAKE: The Beckman Foundation wants to support the young scientists of today and develop tomorrow’s leaders in the field.
-If you're an undergraduate student, doctoral candidate, or recent Ph.D. in chemistry, biology, biochemistry, or a related field, this funder may be your new best friend.
+Undergraduate students, doctoral candidates, or recent Ph.D.s in chemistry, biology, biochemistry, or a related field may find Beckman a valuable resource.

-PROFILE: The Arnold and Mabel Beckman Foundation, headquartered in Irvine, California, focuses its grantmaking activities in STEM higher education on the life sciences, including chemistry, biology, biochemistry, and related fields.
-Its mission is to support “researchers and nonprofit research institutions in chemistry and the life sciences, to promote scientific discoveries and particularly to foster the invention of methods, instruments, and materials that will open up new avenues of research,” and it operates through four areas: Beckman Scholars, Beckman Young Investigators, Beckman-Argyros Award in Vision Research, Arnold O. Beckman Postdoctoral Fellows.
+PROFILE: The Arnold and Mabel Beckman Foundation, established in 1977 and headquartered in Irvine, California, focuses its grantmaking activities in STEM higher education concerning the life sciences, including chemistry, biology, biochemistry, and related fields.
+It seeks to support “researchers and nonprofit research institutions in chemistry and the life sciences, to promote scientific discoveries and particularly to foster the invention of methods, instruments, and materials that will open up new avenues of research.”
+The foundation operates through four areas: Beckman Scholars, Beckman Young Investigators, Beckman-Argyros Award in Vision Research, and Arnold O. Beckman Postdoctoral Fellows.

-The Arnold O. Beckman Postdoctoral Fellows Award program is another invited program for top-tier research institutions across the United States.
-The award supports postdoctoral scholars “who are judged to have the highest potential for success in an independent academic career in chemistry and the life sciences” to assist in their “transition from graduate student to independent researcher.”
+The Beckman Postdoctoral Fellows Award program supports postdoctoral scholars “who are judged to have the highest potential for success in an independent academic career in chemistry and the life sciences” to assist in their “transition from graduate student to independent researcher.”
 Many recent awardees have hailed from the nation’s top-tier universities, though several recipients were scholars at lesser-known institutions.
 This fellowship has an open application, generally available from June to September each year.